EN

 1.1 Mental health toll – a wake-up call for insurers

-This presents an opportune time for insurers to become more proactive on mental health solutions and update coverage options.
+This presented an opportune time for insurers to become more proactive on mental health solutions and upgrade coverage options.
 The increased demand for mental health support has fueled the insurance industry to find innovative ways to help customers get the care they need.

 1.2 Insurance coverage